-The Libertarian Party should bring to the public the truth about the continuing threat to world peace posed by foreign policy.
+The Libertarian Party will bring to the public the truth about the continuing threat to world peace posed by foreign policy.
 No one should be deceived by the notion that any government, which has a relatively benign domestic policy, therefore has a relatively benign foreign policy.

 We are anti-state.
 However, for purposes of party programs and activities, the issue of the ultimate legitimacy of government per se is not relevant.
 We will not exclude minimal statists from party life.

-Our ten points of strategy have been adoped and adapted from the Rothbard Caucus of the Libertarian Party in the United States.
+Our ten points of strategy have been adopted and adapted from the Rothbard Caucus of the Libertarian Party in the United States.
 This is Dr. Ron Paul's approach.
 See our credits page for more information.

 The Libertarian Party of Australia (LPA) is still under development.
 Do you want to contribute?
 Register your interest with us.